 So, you’ve found the perfect framed painting or print for your home.
-Don’t leave it propped in a corner somewhere, these tips will help you to find the perfect wall space in your home and work out the best way to hang your lovely artwork so everyone can admire it.
+Don’t leave it propped in a corner somewhere.
+These tips will help you to find the perfect wall space in your home and work out the best way to hang your lovely paintings and prints so everyone can admire them.

 Check the width of the available wall space, and the height and width of the painting or print, including the frame.
 Ideally allow space of about 10 cm to each side of the picture to allow it to “breathe.”

 If hanging art above furniture, the bottom of the artwork should usually be about 10 – 20 cm above it.
 If you have someone to help, ask them to hold it against the wall to help you to decide.
-Alternatively make a paper template and stick it to the wall – this way you can leave it for a while to see what you think, and easily make adjustments.
+Alternatively make a paper template and stick it to the wall.
+This way you can leave the template for a while to see what you think, and easily make adjustments.

 For deep artworks such as my 3.8 cm deep British Wildlife canvasses you may need to increase the height of the artwork from chairs or sofas near a wall so that you don’t bump your head on the frame.
-Or consider a different position for these type of works, perhaps above a side table instead.
+Or consider a different position for these type of works, perhaps above a side table, or in an alcove instead.

 Mark the top centre of the painting on the wall and measure the distance down to the hanging wire, then mark where the picture hanger will go.